wp-plugins/wysija-newsletters/readme.txt

 == Frequently Asked Questions ==

+= Where's the "View in your browser link" ? =

+There isn't any.
+Newsletters made with Wysija look good in all major email clients, so we avoided adding it.
+We're considering including it later.

+= Can I drop custom post types ? =

+Not yet.
+We're working on it for our 1.3 release.

+= Submit your feature resquest =

+We got a User Voice page where you can [add or vote for new features](http://wysija.uservoice.com/forums/150107-feature-request).

+= Get in touch with our responsive support team =

 Our [support site](http://support.wysija.com/) has articles and a responsive ticketing system to submit bugs.

 == Screenshots ==